The Neptune Factor: Production

 Sandy Howard, a film producer from the United States, brought the idea of The Neptune Factor to David Perlmutter and Harold Greenberg, who chose to produce the film.
 Howard wanted the film to be made in the United States, but Greenberg was able to have the film shot in Canada.
 The film was based on an original story by writer Jack DeWitt.
 Gazzara and Borgnine's casting was announced in August 1972.
 The movie has a subtitle of "An Underwater Odyssey".

 The film was shot from 25 September to 16 December 1972, on a budget of $2,500,000.
 The Canadian Film Development Corporation contributed $200,000 to the film's budget under the demand that Daniel Petrie be the director.

 The nature of the Oceanlab underwater facility bears a resemblance to real-world projects of the 1960s such as the ConShelf Two project of Jacques Cousteau, NASA's NEEMO, and the US Navy SEALAB.

 Release

 The film was released on 26 June 1973, in Ottawa.
 The film premiered in Florida in May 1973 and grossed $203,000 in its first four days.

 Reception

 TV Guide gave the film one out of 5 stars, stating that while its underwater photography was well done, the film was predictable, the characters stereotypes and the story lacking.
-The New York Times also praised the photography, but found little else of value in the film.
+The New York Times enjoyed the "nutty" photography and "what may be filmdom's most confidently unconvincing Southern accent" courtesy of Ben Gazzara.
+In The Magazine of Fantasy & Science Fiction, Baird Searles lumped the film with The Poseidon Adventure and called the writing, cinematography, editing, and music "execrable".